kvalle/diy-lang/README.md

 git clone https://github.com/kvalle/diy-lisp.git
 ```

+> Also, if you're unfamiliar with Python, you might want to have a look at the basics in the [Python tutorial](https://docs.python.org/2/tutorial/index.html) before we get going.
+There is also the small [Python cheat sheet](parts/python.md) to help you along.

 ### Get started!

 The workshop is split up into seven parts.
 Each consist of an introduction, and a bunch of unit tests which it is your task to make run.
 When all the tests run, you'll have implemented that part of the language.